salmanromeo/KIML/multifidelity-gps/README.md

 ## Notes

-The refactored code avoids repeating the same GP routines across every case.
-The HF and LF equations are stored separately in `src/multifidelity_gp/cases.py`, while the original scripts are preserved in `original_cases/` for traceability.
+The HF and LF equations are stored separately in `src/multifidelity_gp/cases.py`.